polgarp/polgarp.github.io/_posts/9am26/Product-trios-for-designers.md

   - Newsletter
 tags:
   - Design leadership
+  - Product development
+  - Product discovery
+  - Collaboration
   - 9am26
 header:
   overlay_image: /assets/images/.jpg
   overlay_filter: rgba(255, 63, 49, 0.8)
   show_overlay_excerpt: false
 ---

+Product trios is a great team setup to do product discovery, yet introducing this type of close collaboration is not for everyone.
+Designers need to be prepared to be able to stand on equal grounds with product management and engineering.

 {% include figure image_path="/assets/images/.jpg" alt=", generated with DiffusionBee" caption=", generated with DiffusionBee" %}